King K. Rool

-is a fictional anthropomorphic crocodile and the main antagonist of Nintendo's Donkey Kong franchise, as well as the archnemesis of the titular protagonist, Diddy Kong and the duo's family.
-K. Rool is the villainous leader of a group of crocodilian raiders known as the Kremlings, debuting in the 1994 video game Donkey Kong Country.
-The name "K. Rool" is a play on the word "cruel", a nod to his malevolent nature.
-He also appeared as a playable character in Super Smash Bros.
-Ultimate, having been a popular request for inclusion in the series.
-In addition to video games, K. Rool has appeared in the Donkey Kong Country animated series and official merchandise.
+is a fictional character and the main antagonist of Nintendo's Donkey Kong franchise.
+K. Rool is the leader of the Kremling Krew, which consists mainly of Kremlings who are an army of crocodilian raiders.
+He seeks to steal the gorilla Donkey Kong's stash of bananas.
+Created by British game designer Gregg Mayles, K. Rool first appeared in Donkey Kong Country (1994).
+His name is a pun on the word cruel, a nod to his malevolent nature.
+K. Rool has also appeared as a playable fighter in Super Smash Bros.
+Ultimate (2018), in the Donkey Kong Country animated series, and merchandise.